jclwilson/jclwilson.github.io/_posts/2016-08-15-hop-picking-with-kathrin-bohm.md

 The mechanisation of the hop industry only began in earnest following the second world war.
 The increasing tax on beers also drove demand down, and hop farmers found more profit was to be made in fruit orchards than hops.
 The BFI's Rural Britain archive has early newsreels of hop picking, and later documentaries made in the 60s as the industry [really began to collapse](http://player.bfi.org.uk/film/watch-hop-picking-1966/).
 In the films we see the mass employment of women and children, and a few men, who were typically working in factories, but maybe visiting at weekends.
 In the later documentaries, we hear the testimony of hop pickers who've been working the same farms for years.
 With hindsight it's heart wrenching to see the pickers, many elderly, who are aware of the coming mechanisation, but with a sense of willing disbelief, don't yet see how their income or their social lives will be affected by it.

 Further from Reeds' we come across a second field of huts, joined by static caravans.
 These are different to the first, still occupied, albeit by day trippers and families looking for a cheap getaway to the countryside.
-They're supplied with a few electricity lines and some collapsable showers, but are still cooking on barbeques or camping stoves.
+They're supplied with a few electricity lines and some collapsible showers, but are still cooking on barbeques or camping stoves.
 Sofas and radios now furnish the old breeze block cookhouses.
 These huts are what remains of an entire social world built up around a backbreaking industry.

 We return to the hoppers' hospital in the evening to meet with Toby Simmonds, co-founder of [Kent Brewery](http://www.kentbrewery.com/).
 Over a few pints of his own Kent Golden Bitter he tells us that most of the remaining British hop industry exports to the US and Canada, where bitters are gaining in popularity, while the UK imports its hops from these countries, along with New Zealand and even southern France.
 It's the result of a mixture of convenience and taste; the American hops, strong and citrusy—perfect for IPAs—are currently hugely popular, and the simple fact is that these varieties will only grow in warmer drier climates than Britain.
 The North American obsession with English ales comes from a fashion of nostalgia for the Old World.